Ellura Sanctuary, Swan Reach, SA, 5354

 e m

-Thank you Andrew Allanson for identifying and Alan Dandie for confirming the id of this species for us
+Thank you Andrew Allanson for identifying and Alan Dandie (Alan_Dandie) for confirming the id of this species for us

 These are a declared noxious weed.